rahard/BRiot-stuff/README.md

 The C directory is a collection of codes in C language, as scratchpads (for testing ideas).

+The MQTT directory is for MQTT with IoT.
+I use DycodeX Espectro dev board (which is EPS8266-based).

 Notes:
 = platformio
   to use platformio with bluetooth devices, eg. Bluino-One,